Request a Free Unemployment Compensation Consultation

 PA UC Eligibility

 In order to be eligible for PA UC benefits, you must have earned at least $50 a week for the last 16 weeks.
-You will not be eligible for UC benefits if you were terminated for “willful misconduct” or you voluntarily quit.
+The Department of Labor will review your wage records to determine if you’ve earned sufficient wages to qualify for unemployment benefits.
+The Department of Labor will then calculate your weekly benefit amount (WBA).
+They will then review whether your separation disqualifies you from receiving UC benefits.
+You will not be eligible for UC benefits if you were terminated for willful misconduct or you voluntarily quit.
 You may want to read our articles on PA unemployment compensation eligibility for more information.

 PA UC Benefits Process